 NDSS was thrilled to honor Erin Thompson of Virginia by naming her winner of the 2009 Dan Piper Award.
 Erin received her award and shared her story with the crowd at the New York City Buddy Walk® on September 26, 2009.

 At the time, Erin was a 22 year old senior at George Mason University's LIFE Program for students with developmental disabilities.
 She lived on campus full-time and was an active participant in campus life.
-In addition to the LIFE curriculum, Erin audited regular George Mason University (GMU) classes, for which she advocated to take on her own behalf.
+In addition to the LIFE curriculum, Erin audited regular George Mason University (GMU) classes, which she advocated on her own behalf to take.
 She worked for and has written articles for GMU's newspaper, The Broadside.
 Erin was also the Buddy Director for Best Buddies Virginia at GMU and a Buddy Ambassador for the State of Virginia.
 As a board member for the Down Syndrome Association of Northern Virginia (DSANV), Erin has contributed to the Education and AIA committees.
 Erin is also active in Special Olympics and was selected to the 2005 and 2006 Virginia Youth Leadership Forum.

 Erin has become a passionate and accomplished advocate for those with intellectual disabilities.
 She, along with a colleague from the Arc of Northern Virginia, initiated a bill in the Virginia legislature to update the language in Virginia laws to replace the outdated and pejorative term "retarded" to "intellectually disabled."
 She testified in front of the Virginia Legislature and has spoken many times in front of large audiences.
 She was awarded the PEATC Virginia Star Icon Award in 2008 for her advocacy work and the 2008 Advocates in Disability Award from the HSC Foundation in Washington, DC.